 Tax Deductions for Educator, Teacher Expenses

-If you are a teacher or educator, you can generally deduct unreimbursed school, trade or business expenses up to $250 on their federal tax returns for single taxpayers using the Educator Expense Deduction.
+For Tax Year 2019, teachers or educators can generally deduct unreimbursed school, trade, or business expenses up to $250 on their federal tax returns for single taxpayers using the Educator Expense Deduction.
 You do not have to itemize your deductions to claim this since it is an above-the-line deduction.
-If you and your spouse are both educators, teachers, etc. and your filing status is Married Filing Jointly, you might be eligible to deduct up to a maximum of $500.
-If you wish to take this deduction, be sure and keep all receipts of purchases made that you wish to claim.
+If you and your spouse are both educators or teachers and your filing status is Married Filing Jointly, you might be eligible to deduct up to a maximum of $500.
+If you wish to take this deduction, be sure to keep all receipts of purchases made that you wish to claim.
 You can easily claim the Educator or Teacher deduction when you prepare and efile your federal income taxes on eFile.com.

 You are an eligible educator if you educate or teach at least 900 hours in a school year in a kindergarten or school that provides elementary or secondary education (as recognized under state law) through grade 12 as one of the following educator or teaching professions:

 - Teacher's aide.